Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Receiving plan – B:

 The subscriber of plan A requested the transfer on January 21, 2011.
-Janet and Bob are siblings in the transferring and receiving plans.
+Janet, Carl and Bob are siblings.
 The receiving plan B was opened on January 10, 2011 when Bob was 30 years old.
-Bob was allowed to be named to the family plan B when he was older than 21 because he was already named in another family RESP at that time.
+Bob was allowed to be named to the family plan B when they were older than 21 because they were already named in another family RESP at that time.

 This in an eligible transfer for the Basic CESG.